-You can activate Gamut Warnings with Ctrl + Shift + Y, but it needs soft proofing activated to work fully.
+You can activate Gamut Warnings with the Ctrl + Shift + Y shortcut, but it needs soft proofing activated to work fully.

 Soft Proofing doesn’t work properly in floating-point spaces, and attempting to force it will cause incorrect gamut alarms.
 It is therefore disabled.